 Now, use your pen of choice to fill in the shadow outlines that you just drew.

-9. Make the Rest of Your Letters
+9. Create the Rest of Your Letters

 Now, one at a time, focus on the subsequent letters in your word.